McWhity/sense/joss_paper/paper.md

 SenSE is a generic community framework for radiative transfer (RT) modelling in the active microwave domain.
 It implements different existing RT models for scattering and emission for different surfaces in a coherent framework to simulate SAR backscattering coefficients as function of surface biogeophysical parameters.
-Within the SenSE framework different RT model combination of surface and volume scatting models are brought together (modular design), thus surface and volume scattering models can be easily exchanged.
+Within the SenSE framework different RT model combination of surface and canopy scatting models are brought together (modular design), thus surface and canopy scattering models can be easily exchanged.
 The easy exchange and analysis of the different model combination within one framework can be seen as the biggest advantage of the developed SenSE package.
 Currently implemented surface models are: Oh92 [@oh_empirical_1992], Oh04 [@yisok_oh_quantitative_2004], Dubois95 [@dubois_measuring_1995] and IEM [@fung_backscattering_1992]